HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 {% include representing-meds.md %}

 * The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or a reference using `MedicationRequest.reportedReference`.
-   *  Although both are marked as must support, the server system is not required to support both, but **SHALL** support at least one of these elements.
+   *  Although both are marked as Must Support, the server system is not required to support both, but **SHALL** support at least one of these elements.
    *  The client application **SHALL** support both elements.

 - \*The MedicationRequest resource can communicate the reason or indication for treatment using either a code in `MedicationRequest.reasonCode` or a reference using `MedicationRequest.reasonReference`.